jessecanada/Chao-PTEN-functionalization-2020/README.md

     generates the ROC curves for binary classification in Fig. 6C
 - ROC_multiclass.ipynb:\
     generates the ROC curves for multiclass classification in Fig. 6D
+- compare_LOF_vs_predictions.ipynb:\
+    compares LOF scores to CADD, SNAP2, PolyPhen-2 and SIFT\
+    generates the graphs in Fig. 6E